A guide to gap sites

 The regional wholesaler is a private company that owns and operates the water network in a certain region of the country.
-The wholesaler bills households and business water suppliers for the water used by properties in their region on a cost-plus basis.
+The wholesaler calculates household water rates and business water rates for properties in their region on a cost-plus basis.

 To calculate how much to bill for each property, the wholesaler takes all the costs involved in maintaining the network, adds a profit that the regulator agrees, then allocates this across all the properties it knows about in its region.

 When the wholesaler identifies a gap site, it doesn’t increase its profit; instead, it has the effect of lowering the cost of water for all the other properties in that region.
 The only benefit the wholesaler gets from finding these missing properties is improving the network’s leakage statistics.

 What are the regulators doing about gap sites?